kubernetes-sigs/gateway-api/geps/gep-713/index.md

 There are several cases where this happens, such as:
 - when changing the spec of the object to hold the new piece of information is not possible (e.g., `ReferenceGrant`, from [GEP-709](../gep-709/index.md), when affecting Secrets and Services);
 - when the new specification applies at different scopes (different object kinds), making it more maintainable if the declaration is extracted to a separate object, rather than adding new fields representing the same functionality across multiple objects;
-- when the augmented behavior is intended to span across relationships of an object other than the the object that is directly referred in the declaration (see [Semantics](#semantics-why) of metaresources and [Inherited](#inherited) class of metaresources);
+- when the augmented behavior is intended to [span across relationships of an object](#spanning-behavior-across-relationships-of-a-target) other than the the object that is directly referred in the declaration;
 - when the augmented behavior is subject to different RBAC rules than the object it refers to;
 - to circumvent having to enforce hard changes to established implementations.